Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

-The Mornington Peninsular makes up the East Side of the Bay that surrounds Melbourne, and the end point is Sorrento which is a gorgeous town.
-On route to Sorrento from Melbourne we passed Mornington, Mount Marta and Rosebud which are all lovely area’s to stop a long with beautiful, quiet beaches.
+The Mornington Peninsula makes up the East Side of the Bay that surrounds Melbourne, and the endpoint is Sorrento which is a gorgeous town.
+On route to Sorrento from Melbourne we passed Mornington, Mount Marta and Rosebud which are all lovely area’s to stop along with beautiful, quiet beaches.

 Tip: It is possible to do this as a day trip from Melbourne however it would be a long day.
 When I did it we stayed over in Sorrento in the Sorrento YHA Hostel which I would recommend!

 7. Visit The Grampians